 Facilities and environment

-You'll be based in the School of Natural and Environmental Sciences at our city-centre campus, with teaching also taking place in specialist centres across the University.
+Food and Land Management is based in the School of Natural and Environmental Sciences at our city-centre campus.

-You'll have access to state-of-the-art, on-campus laboratories, equipped with industry-standard equipment as well as nu-food, our food and consumer research facility.
+You'll have the opportunity to access modern laboratories equipped with industry-standard equipment.
+You'll also use NU-Food, our food and consumer research facility.